uktrade/data-workspace-frontend/docs/development/running-tests.md

 Before running the tests, to get the E2E data workspace app run the make command `make docker-e2e-start` from the root, which will spin up the data workspace app pointing at a dedicated E2E database.

 Once the containers have started, you can use either `npm run cypress:run` to run the tests in headless mode, or `npm run cypress:open` to use the Cypress test runner app.

+### Exporting data for fixtures
+If you have manually added some test data and would like to include that data inside an E2E test, this command will write that to a json file for you:
+`python3 dataworkspace/manage.py dumpdata --indent=4 MODEL_NAME > dataworkspace/dataworkspace/apps/OUTPUT_FILE.json`

+For example:
+`python3 dataworkspace/manage.py dumpdata --indent=4 datasets.DataSetUserPermission > dataworkspace/dataworkspace/apps/datasets/fixtures/datasets_datasetuserpermissions.json`